Alice C. Linsley

 "This class was very interesting and kept my interest the entire semester.
 It was probably my most favorite college course I have taken."

 Last Fall I was under contract to teach the course again, but to my dismay when I went online, the course was not the course I had developed.
 Instead there were eight cut-and-paste, very dry, lessons beginning with Aristotle.
 (My course began with archaic communities.)
-I contacted the contact person at the college and asked to have my course restored.
+I communicated with the college contact person and asked to have my course restored.
 The course was to launch one week later.
 After some conversation with the Dean of Humanities, it was agreed that I should be allowed to teach the course that Midway had paid me to develop and which I had taught for the past five years.
-However, Midway no longer had that course because it was posted on a platform with a company the college no stopped employing as a cost-saving measure.
+However, Midway no longer had that course because it was posted on a platform with a company the college stopped employing as a cost-saving measure.
 That meant I had to reconstruct the course, which I did, staying one week ahead for the students.
 This extra work was in addition to teaching six classes at another school.
 My stress level was high, but the course was improved even more.
 I was told that this would be the "approved" Philosophy 301 course and I was asked to teach two sections of the course in the Spring 2014.
 I agreed to do so, confident that the new, updated course would stimulate students to think more deeply about key ethical concerns throughout the ages.

 Only lessons 1 and 2 of my work were retained.
 All the other lessons were short shallow essays and YouTube videos.
 However, whoever decided to make the changes kept my original quizzes and final exam which were based on the readings that had been removed.
 Talk about confusing!
 The students were emailing me like crazy.
 Again I appealed to the Dean of Humanities to restore my lessons, but no response.
 This time I copied the message to the college President and to the Academic Dean.
 No response from anyone!
 So I took the lessons that were missing and I posted them at Philosophers' Corner and I messaged my students to be sure to read those lessons before they took the weekly quizzes and final exam.